khalidrahmani/jaderp/doc/testing.rst

     :language: text

-Congratulation, you have just performed a successful "offline" run of the OpenERP Web test suite.
+Congratulation, you have just performed a successful "offline" run of the Jad Web test suite.

 .. note::

-    Note that this runs all the Python tests for the ``web`` module, but all the web tests for all of OpenERP.
+    Note that this runs all the Python tests for the ``web`` module, but all the web tests for all of Jad.
 This can be surprising.

 .. _qunit: http://qunitjs.com/